 Risks and causes of kidney cancer

-Around 3 out of 4 people (75%) diagnosed with kidney cancer are aged 60 or older.
+More than a third (35%) of cases of kidney cancer are diagnosed in people aged 75 and over.
 It is rare in people under 50.
 It affects more men than women.
 This could be because in the past more men smoked cigarettes.

 There are some kidney cancer risk factors we know about.
 These are